organisciak/dissertation/document/1_intro.md

   three chapters contributing original research, and a concluding chapter to tie it all together.

-After the current introduction chapter, which discusses this project's research questions, scoping, rationale, and relevance, __Chapter 2__ provides a general overview of crowdsourcing.
+The next chapter, _Chapter 2_, provides a general overview of crowdsourcing.
 Here, a reader less familiar with the history and significant general research in the area will be introduced to them.
   Chapter 2 presents what would amount to the first few weeks of an introductory crowdsourcing course.
   _Chapter 3_ subsequently provides a typology of crowdsourcing, tailored to understanding the breadth of online crowd systems through an information science lens.